robert-oleynik/clangd-nvim/README.md

 >
-> This Neovim plugin is still in progress.
+> This Neovim plugin is WIP.
 >

 # clangd-nvim